Free shipping on orders over $39.99

 Who Should Wear a Samantabhadra Pendant?

-- Leaders and Visionaries: Drawing on Samantabhadra's energy of purposeful, virtuous action to lead with integrity.
+• Leaders and Visionaries: Drawing on Samantabhadra's meaning of purposeful, virtuous action to lead with integrity.

 "May my vows be as vast as space itself.
 May my actions reach every being in every direction.
 May I never stop until all are free." — The spirit of Samantabhadra's Ten Great Vows